lee-xingfeng/lee-xingfeng.github.io/_pages/about.md

 - Journal Reviewer:
     - IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI)
     - IEEE Transactions on Knowledge and Data Engineering (TKDE)
+    - IEEE Transactions on Neural Networks and Learning（TNNLS）
     - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
     - IEEE Transactions on Cybernetics (TCYB)
     - Transactions on Big Data (TBD)